haradakunihiko/react-confirm/README.md

 # react-confirm
 Small library which makes your Dialog component callable.

 This library does not provide any view component.
-Just adds a functionality to become callable like `window.confirm`.
+Just adds a functionality to be callable like `window.confirm`.

 In the [example](https://github.com/haradakunihiko/react-confirm/tree/master/example), [react-bootstrap](https://react-bootstrap.github.io/components.html#modals) and [material-ui](http://www.material-ui.com/#/components/dialog) are used with.